Students can apply to the Physical Geography Honours program when they have met the following criteria:

 Completion of 90 credits that apply to the Bachelor of Science, including at least 26 credits in geography.

 A minimum GPA of 3.33 in all courses required for program completion.

 Interested students are encouraged to seek out advice on the Physical Geography Honours program from Geography faculty or an Advisor as early as possible in their coursework, and to apply to the program at the earliest possible entry date.

 To apply, students will need to provide the following:

-2. A portfolio that includes coursework (laboratory assignments, written papers, etc.) from select completed geography courses.
-The portfolio is a tool to be used by the student, the Geography Honours Advisory Committee, and potential faculty project advisor to identify areas of improvement and potential project topics, as well as writing and research strengths and weaknesses.
+A portfolio that includes coursework (laboratory assignments, written papers, etc.) from select completed geography courses.
+The portfolio is a tool to be used by students, the Geography Honours Advisory Committee, and potential faculty project advisor to identify areas of improvement and potential project topics, as well as writing and research strengths and weaknesses.
 Portfolio guidelines are available from the department.

 Students should submit application materials to the department assistant.
 The Geography Honours Advisory Committee will then arrange for a project supervisor.
 Interested students are encouraged to approach a departmental faculty member appropriate to their research interests who may serve as their honours supervisor.

 See the Fees and Other Costs section.
 Additional fees for course field trips and miscellaneous lab materials

 will apply to all students enrolled in Geography programs.